turboapps/docs/reference/command_line/run.md

       --format=VALUE         Use json format for output
-      --hosts=VALUE          Add an entry to the virtual /etc/hosts file (<redirect>:<name>) --install              Create a shortcut for the newly created container in the Start Menu --link=VALUE           Add link to another container (<container>:<alias>) --mount VALUE          Mount a host folder into the container, format: [other-container:]<source>=<target>
+      --hosts=VALUE          Add an entry to the virtual /etc/hosts file (<redirect>:<name>) --install              Create a shortcut for the newly created container in the Start Menu --isolate              Specify the level of isolation from the host (full|writecopy|merge) --link=VALUE           Add link to another container (<container>:<alias>) --mount VALUE          Mount a host folder into the container, format: [other-container:]<source>=<target>
   -n, --name=VALUE           Give a name to the container